-On Monday, Linkin Park premiered the video for “One More Light” on social media.
-The visual is a beautiful tribute to Chester Bennington.
+Linkin Park premiered the video for “One More Light” several years ago but the visual is a beautiful tribute to Chester Bennington.
+That makes it timeless.

 This song was not originally intended to be a single but that changed following Bennington’s death.
 Fans began to really connect with it following the loss of the band’s frontman.